orbmis/smart-contract-event-hooks/README.md

 Relayers are independent parties that listen to `Hook` events on publisher smart contracts.
 Relayers retrieve a list of subscribers for different hooks from the registry, and listen for hook events being fired on the publisher contracts.
 Once a hook event has been fired by a publisher smart contract, relayers can decide to relay the hook event's payload and signature to the subscriber contracts by broadcasting a transaction that calls the subscriber contract's `executeHook` function.
 Relayers are incentivised to do this because it is expected that the hook function will remunerate them with ETH, or potentially some other asset.

 Relayers **SHOULD** simulate the transaction locally before broadcasting it to make sure that the contract has sufficient balance for payment of the fee.
-Subscriber smart contracts are incentivised to maintain a sufficient balance to pay for hook events, because not maintaining a sufficient balance could cause relayers to blocklist them.
-Note that relayer blocklists are not part of the specification, but are logical likelyhood.
+This requires subscriber contracts to maintain a balance of ETH or some other token in order to provision payment of relayer fees.
+A subscriber contract **MAY** decide to revert a transaction based on some logic, which subsequently allows the subscriber contract to conditionally respond to events, depending on the data in the payload.
+In this case the relayer will simulate the transaction locally and determine not to relay the Hook event to the publisher contract.

 ### Verifying a hook event

 The `executeHook` function of the subscriber contracts **SHOULD** include logic to ensure that they are retrieving authentic events.
 To do this, subscriber contracts **SHOULD** create a hash of the required parameters, and **SHOULD** verify that the signature in the hook event is valid against the derived hash and the publisher's public key (see the erc-712 example for reference).
 The hook function **SHOULD** also verify the nonce of the hook event and record it internally, in order to prevent replay attacks.
 For optimal security, the subscriber contract **MAY** call the `verifyHookEvent` on the publisher contract in order to verify that the hook event is valid.
 The publisher smart contract **MAY** implement the `verifyHookEvent`, which accepts the nonce of a Hook event, and checks it against a mapping of `hookId => nonce`.
 The publisher contract **MAY** store every `Hook` event it emits in this mapping.

+Note that in the case that the Hook event does not contain a signature, the subscriber contract **MUST** call the `verifyHookEvent` function on the publisher contract in order to verify the Hook event is valid.

 ### Reference Implementation